kfdf/intrusive-index/README.md

 insert(value: TValue): T | null
 ```

-The difference between these methods is what happens on conflict. `Add` does nothing and returns `false`, while `insert` replaces the item and returns it.
+The difference between these methods is what happens on conflict. `add` does nothing and returns `false`, while `insert` replaces the item and returns it.

 ### delete